2020 NFL Mock Draft: Will Tua tumble?

 prefer speedy Alabama receiver Henry Ruggs or the physical, shifty Lamb?

-The 49ers will likely explore trade-downs with both of their picks, but Becton
+The 49ers will likely explore trade-downs with both of their picks, but Wirfs

 would be tough to pass up.
 Joe Staley is nearing retirement, and the Niners

-Wills might be the best offensive lineman in the draft, so this would
+Becton is a physical freak with serious top-10 buzz, so this would qualify as

-certainly qualify as a slide, The Bucs would be thrilled, as they would get an
+a bit of a slide.
+The Bucs would be thrilled, as they would get an immediate

 *15. Philadelphia Eagles (from Denver via Cleveland): Henry Ruggs, WR, Alabama